grey-fish/grey-fish.github.io/Natas/Level15.md

 ```
 <br/><br/>
 ## Solution
-From the source code, we can see that
+From the source code, we can see that<br/>
- - Again unsanitized user input is inserted into query.
+ - Again unsanitized user input is inserted into query.<br/>
- - Although no output is displayed after query execution, we can make use of blind SQL injection.
+ - Although no output is displayed after query execution, we can make use of blind SQL injection.<br/>
- - When our query succeeds, we get user exists, and when it fails, we get user doesn't exist. we can leverage this functionality
+ - When query succeeds, we get _user exists_, and when it fails, we get _user doesn't exist_ msg. we'll leverage this behaviour<br/>
- - Additionally we can see that there is a debug parameter, which displays query on screen.
+ - Additionally, we can see that there is a debug parameter, which displays query on screen.<br/>
- - Lastly, there is a users table with username and password column.
+ - Lastly, there is a users table with username and password column.<br/>